duckdb/duckdb-web/docs/api/cli.md

 selected: CLI
 ---
 ## Installation
 The DuckDB CLI (Command Line Interface) is a single, dependency free executable.
 It is precompiled for Windows, MacOS, and Linux.
 Please see the [installation page](/docs/installation/index) under the CLI tab, or download the version for your environment from the [DuckDB GitHub releases page](https://github.com/duckdb/duckdb/releases/) (in the "Assets" section).
-For pre-release versions, download the executable file that is produced from [GitHub Actions](https://github.com/duckdb/duckdb/actions).
+For pre-release versions, download the executable file that is produced from [GitHub Actions](https://github.com/duckdb/duckdb/actions) or compile DuckDB from source.

-The DuckDB CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html).
+The DuckDB CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).

 ## Getting Started
 Once the CLI executable has been downloaded, unzip it and save it to any directory.
 Navigate to that directory in a terminal and enter the command `duckdb` to run the executable.
 If in a PowerShell environment, use the command `./duckdb` instead.
 By default, this will open a temporary in-memory database.
 To open or create a persistent database, simply include a path as a command line argument like `duckdb path/to/my_database.duckdb`.
 This path can point to an existing database or to a file that does not yet exist and DuckDB will open or create a database at that location as needed.
 The file may have any arbitrary extension, but `.db` or `.duckdb` are two common choices.
 You will see a prompt like the below, with a D on the final line.